Australia Garden Village: Government reclaims land

-In November 2023, a homeowner representative relayed information from a source within the Huangpu District Government indicating that the district government would take the lead in the redevelopment of the Australian Villa project.
-In July 2024, the Huangpu District Leading Group Office for Handling the Unfinished Australian Villa Problem issued a public notice calling for submissions from original homeowners and other rights holders involved in the purchase of properties within the Australian Villa development.
+In November 2023, a homeowner representative relayed information from a source within the Huangpu District Government indicating that the district government would take the lead in the redevelopment of the Australia Garden Village project.
+In July 2024, the Huangpu District Leading Group Office for Handling the Unfinished Australia Garden Village Problem issued a public notice calling for submissions from original homeowners and other rights holders involved in the purchase of properties within the Australia Garden Village development.
 On 30 July 2024, the Huangpu District Government put a nearby 50,000-square-meter parcel of state-owned construction land up for sale.
 It was widely believed that this land would be used to accommodate resettlement housing for owners affected by the long-delayed project.
 On 30 August, the parcel was acquired by the Knowledge City Group, a development entity under the Huangpu District.

 In April 2025, construction officially began on the Australian Hills Resettlement Housing Project.
 The resettlement units are designed to offer a housing area 1.1 times larger than the original homes and are intended to accommodate 1,342 households.
-According to government statements, the resettlement housing is specifically aimed at addressing the basic housing needs of affected Australian Villa homeowners—what officials described as resolving the “survival rights issue” of buyers.
+According to government statements, the resettlement housing is specifically aimed at addressing the basic housing needs of affected Australia Garden Village homeowners—what officials described as resolving the “survival rights issue” of buyers.
 However, approximately 700 homeowners who had successfully filed lawsuits in earlier years to terminate their purchase contracts—but had not recovered their down payments—remain ineligible to apply for the resettlement housing.